-I’m assistant professor of communications at Roskilde University (RUC) in Denmark and (part-time) Research Fellow at the Reuters Institute for the Study of Journalism at the University of Oxford in the UK, where I was based 2010-2012.
+I’m associate professor of communications at Roskilde University (RUC) in Denmark and (part-time) Research Fellow at the Reuters Institute for the Study of Journalism at the University of Oxford in the UK, where I was based 2010-2012.
 Before that, I did my PhD in Communications at Columbia University, working at the Graduate School of Journalism and teaching at the School of International and Public Affairs.

 You can contact me at rasmuskleisnielsen [at] gmail [dot] com.
 I check it too often.
 Alternatively, try my Danish cell (+45) 42 41 24 78.